-Regular employees who have completed the probationary period shall be credited with eight days of sick leave each calendar year on January 1st and shall then accumulate sick leave credits at the rate of seven point five hours per month of service to a maximum 60 hours.
+Regular employees who have completed the probationary period shall be credited with eight days of sick leave each calendar year on January 1st.
 Providing credits are available, employees will be eligible to claim 100% of scheduled lost time due to personal illness on completion of the sick claim form.
 The sick leave hours will be deducted from the accumulated sick leave credits.
 The parties agree to reset the number of sick leave credits to zero for each employee effective the 31st of each December.

-(1) An employee off work due to illness and entitled to sick pay shall not engage in any gainful employment during the time he/she is off work.
-If this does occur he/she shall be deemed terminated unless a reasonable explanation can be given.

-(2) The Employer shall advise employees of their accumulated sick leave credits on each paystub.

-(3) In the event that the Employer no longer employs an employee, then it is acknowledged that there is no further sick leave entitlement or obligation.

-(b) The Employer may request proof of sickness reasonably acceptable to the Employer:

-- (1) for any absence in excess of three days; - (2) for the fourth and succeeding illness in a 12 month period.
+- (1) An employee off work due to illness and entitled to sick pay shall not engage in any gainful employment during the time he/she is off work.
+If this does occur he/she shall be deemed terminated unless a reasonable explanation can be given. - (2) The Employer shall advise employees of their accumulated sick leave credits on each paystub. - (3) In the event that the Employer no longer employs an employee, then it is acknowledged that there is no further sick leave entitlement or obligation. - (b) The Employer may request proof of sickness reasonably acceptable to the Employer: - (1) for any absence in excess of three days; - (2) for the fourth and succeeding illness in a 12-month period.